Masters 2017: Sergio Garcia wins in playoff

 On the par-five 13th, he tried to cut off the dog leg and caught the trees, but scrambled to make a crucial par to stay two back, which seemed to renergise his round.

-He made another birdie on 14 and the the roars that greeted his revival rocked the Georgia pines almost to their foundations when he eagled the 15th to draw level again.
+He made another birdie on 14 and the roars that greeted his revival rocked the Georgia pines almost to their foundations when he eagled the 15th to draw level again.

 Rose edged ahead with a birdie on the short 16th but made a mess of 17 and the pair were tied going up the last to set up the dramatic finale.

-The win comes five years after a frustrated Garcia told Spanish reporters, "I'm not good enough to win a major," having crashed out of contention with a poor third round.
+The win comes five years after a frustrated Garcia told Spanish reporters, "I'm not good enough to win a major," having crashed out of contention with a poor third round at Augusta.

 His major career includes four runner-up spots, notably to Tiger Woods at the 1999 US PGA when he was a fresh-faced 19-year-old.